 Rules, Policies and Procedures

 This Honor Code applies to all students enrolled at Washington University School of Law.
-The purpose of the Code is to promote and secure academic integrity, fairness, equal academic opportunity, and professionalism at the School of Law.
+The purpose of the Code is to promote and secure academic integrity, fairness, equal academic opportunity and professionalism at the School of Law.
 The Honor Code applies only to misconduct of the types identified in Article I of the Code.
-It is not intended to affect, or be affected by, the faculty's evaluation of a student's work.
+It is not intended to affect or to be affected by the faculty's evaluation of a student's work.

 The handbook is one of several sources of information of vital importance to all students.